Pkshields/Codewars/README.md

-# Codewars
+# Codewars Solutions - Kotlin

-Solutions to kata I've solved on Codewars
+Solutions to kata I have solved on [Codewars](https://codewars.com), written in Kotlin.